Don’t Risk Your Flat Roof – Act Now

 Effective insulation and airflow management ensure your roof stays dry and your building stays protected.

-A warm flat roof places insulation above the roof deck and below the waterproofing layer.
+A warm flat roof places insulation on top of the roof deck, directly beneath the waterproofing layer.
 This setup keeps the entire roof structure within the building’s warm, insulated envelope.

 Best for: Colder and challenging climates such as the Pacific Northwest, energy-efficient buildings, and structures planning to install solar panels or rooftop HVAC systems.